TheTaylorLee/docker-transcodeautomation/README.md

 # Docker-TranscodeAutomation
-An automated media transcoding solution with biased transcoding options.
-This solution is to be almost completely automated, retain statistics, and leave zero chance of a media file being transcoded twice.
+An automated media transcoding solution.
+This solution is to be almost completely automated and retains statistics.
 By using this container, you assume all risks.
 Be careful and begin by testing with a copy of only a few files for transcoding.

 <div>
   <p align="Left">